Location: Mexico City

 Project ID: 1977v

 ABOUT THE PARTNER

 This NGO has over 12 years of experience in the development of urban agriculture projects.
 Their objective is to use urban agriculture as an educational, productive and therapeutic tool to transform the relationship of the local urban community with their food and environment.
 They have transformed under-used urban spaces into lush, edible oases.
 Their engagement with the local community has enhanced the quality of urban life for those individuals and communities that have participated.

 They have 5 permanent installations in Mexico City, some of which host learning activities for school children, tourists, and anyone else who wants to learn more about urban farming.
 Their gardens contain forest of edible plants, bio-intensive culture beds and examples of innovative ecologically friendly techniques.
 Spaces have been built with recycled materials and waste, further highlighting the environmental benefits to the community.
 They also create temporary exhibits where they transform unusual spaces (for example, old cars) into urban gardens to demonstrate that virtually anything can be converted into a community space where food can be cultivated.

 The focus will be on documenting this NGO’s work in the Project sites in Mexico City.
-Specifically it will involve capturing video footage of the many daily activities that include workshops, school visits, market days, visitor groups and volunteers.
+Specifically it will involve capturing footage of the many daily activities that include workshops, school visits, market days, visitor groups and volunteers.

-Proficient in videography
+Experience in videography

 Excellent interpersonal and communications skills

 Adaptable to new and different situations, flexible and patient

 Storytelling - Must submit a minimum of one (1) article 800-1000 words upon completion of the project, to complement the images/footage of this assignment.